ishaan000/EcoImpact-AI/README.md

 ## Overview

 EcoImpact AI is a sustainability-focused AI system that provides eco-friendly solutions through intelligent agents.
-It consists of a **FastAPI backend** for AI processing and a **Next.js 15 frontend** with a ChatGPT-style interface.
+It consists of a **FastAPI backend** for AI processing and a **Next.js 15 frontend**.

 ---